Kilt, Black Watch tartan

 This opens up the casual kilt to a wider range of styling options.
 It's ultimately more of a fashion garment, so it's fine to style your casual kilt your own way.
 There's no real expectation that you'll wear it with the usual accessories like sporrans and kilt pins that conventionally go with a traditional kilt.
 But you can of course if you like.
 A casual kilt is more like trousers to the extent that anything goes.

-In disfavour of the sporran is also the fact that smart phones have become big, very big and are close to growing out of today's sporrans, meaning you must have another place to accommodate them.
+In disfavour of the sporran is also the fact that smartphones have become big, very big and are close to growing out of today's sporrans, meaning you must have another place to accommodate them.
 Or sporran makers are to adjust sizes in accordance with today’s needs.

 Also, if your kilt is designed to sit low, which, according to CLAN, a casual kilt should, a sporran might either hang too low or be too close to the top of the kilt.

-Until a few years ago, I on this page wrote that I would always wear a sporran, even if empty.
+Until a few years ago, I wrote on this page that I would always wear a sporran, even if empty.

-At first, I thought it was wrong, but now it has become a natural thing for me to go without it and no one cares.
+At first, I thought it was wrong, but now it has become a natural thing for me to go without it, and no one cares.
 Ditching it certainly also adds to comfort.

-In my case it has developed into the following practice:
+In my case, it has developed into the following practice:

 Casual wear, never sporran